dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T972: Private property rights must recognize societal needs.
+### T972: Private property rights are important for economic development.

 |Support|
 |---|